Taxonomy II: Nomenclature

 Genus Pan (Oken, 1816)

-The last concept on the above list of naming rules hints at why, when we use formal taxonomic names in the literature, the names themselves are often accompanied by a compact citation that identifies its author and date of publication, like this: Gorilla gorilla gorilla (Savage, 1847).
+When we use formal taxonomic names in the literature, the names themselves are often accompanied by a compact citation that identifies its author and date of publication, like this: Gorilla gorilla gorilla (Savage, 1847).
 Which brings us back to Henry Fairfield Osborn and his unavoidable nomenclatural faux pas.
-Tyrannosaurus rex (Osborn, 1905) is a name that breaks one of the cardinal of taxonomy, the principle of priority, which requires that in cases where taxonomic synonyms are known to occur, the first name given to a species is recognized as the authentic one.
+Tyrannosaurus rex (Osborn, 1905) is a name that breaks one of the cardinal rules of taxonomy, the principle of priority, which requires that in cases where taxonomic synonyms are known to occur, the first name given to a species is recognized as the authentic one.
 The bottom line for T. rex is that it is not being replaced by its older synonym, Manospondylus gigas (Cope, 1892), for a more practical reason: It is so familiar to us all.
 Consider how much confusion a taxonomic change would bring to the world of science, where T. rex is an accepted name, and to the culture at large, where T. rex is one of the world's most famous dinosaurs.

 On January 1, 2000, one such amendment written by the International Commission on Zoological Nomenclature came into effect.
 In the spirit of Linnaeus, always hoping to maintain the stability of taxonomic names, a new ruling upheld the common sense solution to the dilemma of Tyrannosaurus vs. Manospondylus.
 The Commission provided a clear, legal definition of what is meant by general acceptance, as opposed to rare usage, of a taxonomic name.
 If a name is in use for 50 years, it does not have to revert to a rarely used prior name that may be lurking in the shadows.
 Osborn's T. rex has been among us, called by that name, for a hundred years, almost as long as Manospondylus gigas lay quietly buried in the literature.
 So, wisely – or might it be expectedly? – the challenge to the reign of Tyrannosaurus rex has bitten the dust.